-Objective: To elicit information on if and how agricultural data is currently used by the respondent and/or in the country.
+Objective: To elic sit information on if and how agricultural data is currently used by the respondent ntry.
 Proposed Questions For all respondents: Do you think people are using the agricultural and rural data produced in your country for making decisions? a.
 Can you give a specific example? b.
 Which stakeholder groups are using it the most?
 By that I mean government, private sector, academia, development partners, and civil society. c.
 Which group is not using it? d.
 Why do you think that is?
 For survey respondents only: On the survey, you responded thatwould help you use data better.
 Can you tell me more about that?
 (Interviewer should ask specific, relevant follow-up questions).